anmarkova2223/recipes-throughout-years/README.md

 We cleaned the rating column by replacing the “0” values with np.NaN values.
 This changed the amount of actual data that we have and can use.
 In fact, while conducting our permutation tests we chose to drop the rows with np.NaN values.
 We made this decision because while shuffling the years column and counting up every type of rating we noticed that the results were inconsistent.
 This is because the amount of np.NaN value within each year was different after every permutation, making it difficult to compare our data.

 #### `rating_avg`:
-We also performed imputation of the ratings on the missing values.
-For every recipe we computed the average rating, and if any of the ratings were missing for that recipe we replaced it with that value.
-To make the data more readable and easier to manipulate we used pd.cut to transform float ratings into strict [1, 2, 3, 4, 5] rating by rounding down.
+For every recipe we computed the average rating, and assigned it to that recipe.
+This helped us see the distribution of the ratings since we were able to significantly reduce the missing values.

-#### `submitted`:
+#### `year`:
-We changed the submitted column to only contain the year the recipe was submitted in, to better suit our graphs and analysis.
-Since we are only interested in the year that the rating was submitted in, we changed that column to match.
+We used the submitted column to extract the year the recipe was submitted in, to better suit our graphs and analysis.
+Since we are only interested in the year that the rating was submitted in, we created a new column to store that data.

 #### `calories`:
 The nutrition column had several different nutrition labels.
-We were interested in trends between calories and ratings, so we decided to extract the caloric value of each recipe from the nutrition column and add it as a new column.
+We were interested in trends between calories and ratings, so we decided to extract the caloric value of each recipe as a float from the nutrition column and add it as a new column.

 #### Our Cleaned DataFrame
 <table border="1" class="dataframe">
   <thead>